endodoug/endodoug.github.io/_posts/2017-03-10-json-basics.md

 ## JSON Data Basics - Recognition

-JSON Strings that create a JavaScript Object always start and end with curly braces.
-I get this, but didn't really understand what it meant.
+>JSON Strings that create a JavaScript Object always start and end with curly braces.

+I get this, but didn't really *understand* what it meant until breaking it down.

 - JSON is text - a browser and a server can only exchange text data.
 - JSON can be converted into a JavaScript object and vice versa.